WordPress/openverse/ingestion_server/README.md

 Ingestion Server is a small private API for copying data from an upstream source and loading it into the Openverse API.
 This is a two-step process:

-1. The data is copied from the upstream CC Catalog database and into the downstream API database.
+1. The data is copied from the upstream catalog database and into the downstream API database.
 2. Data from the downstream API database gets indexed in Elasticsearch.

 Performance is dependent on the size of the target Elasticsearch cluster, database throughput, and bandwidth available to the ingestion server.
 The primary bottleneck is indexing to Elasticsearch.